-The best care for oral health is always Preventative Care —and we at Jefferson Animal Clinic have developed a preventative dental care program for our patients.
-The Commitment to Oral Health (CoTOH) program is meant to offer year-round dental care to benefit your cat or dog and also to offer financial savings up to 40% for you!
-This is truly a commitment from you to bring your pet in for assessment and treatment.
-Our commitment is to do our best to make that as affordable as possible, without compromising our high standards of care, through this program.
+The best care for oral health is always preventative care—and we at Jefferson Animal Clinic have developed a preventative dental care program for our patients.
+The Commitment to Oral Health (CoTOH) program is meant to offer year-round dental care to benefit your cat and/or dog and also to offer financial savings of up to 40% for you!
+This is truly a commitment from you to bring your pet in for assessment and treatment every 6 months or annually.
+Our commitment is to make that as affordable as possible without compromising our high standards of care.